 The mites (which are about the size of fine sand) are very easy to see on a white background as they try to run for cover and crawl around.

-Spider mites are so small trying to wash them off with a hose or spray will most likely be unsuccessful, there are some organic options.
+Spider mites are so small trying to wash them off with a hose or spray will most likely be unsuccessful.